 4) All-of-Government approach

 Tackling the problem of abuse is not a matter of criminal justice alone.
-It involves education, manpower and even foreign policy to change the discourse around how men and women socialise and work together.
+It involves concerted co-operative efforts from Ministries of Education, Manpower, Home Affairs and Social and Family Development to change the discourse around how men and women socialise and work together.
 The job cannot rest solely on just one or two government agencies.

 Debra continues to believe in the good of mankind.
 That the reason why abuse and violence happens is the result of the environment one is raised in.